christiskatsouris/tailEstimates/README.md

 [2] Tobias, A., & Brunnermeier, M. K. (2016).
 "CoVaR".
 The American Economic Review, 106(7), 1705.

 [3] Härdle, W. K., Wang, W., & Yu, L. (2016).
 "Tenet: Tail-event driven network risk".
 Journal of Econometrics, 192(2), 499-513.

+## Notes

+Please note that the ‘BreakPointCovarianceQFM’ project will be released with a Contributor Code of Coduct (under construction).
+By contributing to this project, you agree to abide by its terms.

 ## Declarations